bayileyegnabate/pewlett_hackard_analysis/README.md

 # Pewlett Hackard Employee Database Analysis

 ## Overview of the analysis:
 - Pewlett Hackard (PH) is a large company with several thousand employees.
 A considerable number of the employees are ready to retire in the next few years.

-Hence, the primary goal of this analysis is to identify who is going to retire for each department, and how many positions PH needs to fill.
+- The primary goal of this analysis is to identify who is going to retire for each department, and how many positions PH needs to fill based on department/title.

-    - PH has been using spreed sheets to store manage their data.
+- PH has been using spreed sheets to store and manage their data.
 The first step of this analysis is building an employee database using PostgreSQL.

 ## Data files:
 1. departments.csv
 2. dept_emp.csv
 3. dept_manager.csv
 4. employees.csv
 5. salaries.csv
 6. titles.csv

 ## software / Tools:
 - PostgreSQL 14.2
  - pgAdmin4 6.8
   - Terminal

 ## Results:
-    - 41380 (about 14% ) of PH's employees will be retiring in the coming few years
+- 41380 (about **14%** ) of PH's employees will be retiring in the coming few years

-    - there are a only around 1,500 employees who are eligible for the mentorship program.
+- There are a only around 1,500 employees who are eligible for the mentorship program.

-	- The results of this analysis will help PH how to proceed to fill more than 40,000 positions
+- The results of this analysis will help PH how to proceed to fill will be vacant positions based on title and department.

-    - The upcoming retirement for each title is summrized in the teable bellow:
+- The upcoming retirements for each title is summrized in the teable bellow:

 <table border="1" class="dataframe">
   <thead>